eonist/eonist.github.io/_posts/2020-04-07-Starting-a-company-in-norway.md

 ### Reregistering
 1. Make company declaration
-2. make company bank-account and add 30k
+2. Make company bank-account and add 30k
-3. register your company in (call Tlf 75 00 75 00 or 800 33 840 if u need help) [alltin.no](https://www.altinn.no/en/forms-overview/bronnoysund-register-centre/stiftelse-av-aksjeselskap/)
+3. Register your company in (call Tlf 75 00 75 00 or 800 33 840 if u need help) [alltin.no](https://www.altinn.no/en/forms-overview/bronnoysund-register-centre/stiftelse-av-aksjeselskap/)
 4. Wait for org nr and give this to bank. then regain access to 30k

 ### Financials